irenealgi/readbelow/about.md

 <img src="https://c2.staticflickr.com/4/3685/20202807142_a8520720eb_b.jpg"/>

-My name is Irene.
+Hi, I'm Irene.

 Born in Spain, I've been living in London for the past two years.
 I like it here.
 It's not perfect, but what is?
 It's a powerful city, truly full of opportunities - if you know how and where to find them.

-I did English at university.
-I know, not very original, but being Spanish I'm hoping it'll give me a couple of brownie points.
-Then I went on to do an MA in Publishing, which _is_ original and very niche, just not very useful.

-I did my fair share of assisting publishers, copywriting books on interiorism - someone had to do it - and freelancing.
-I also worked as a barista when I first arrived in London; it paid the rent and showed me that I _can_ work with my hands - I'm just not very good at it.
+I did English at university and an MA in Publishing.
+I've done my fair share of assisting publishers, copywriting books on interiorism and freelancing.
+I even worked as a barista!

-Now I work as a Content Editor and Community Manager for a London tech startup.
+Now I'm the Content Editor at Onfido.
 I kind of love it.

 But most of all, I love reading and writing.
 Always have, always will.